Presale: Planning and Environmental Assessment

 Why does BLM offer parcels for oil and gas leasing?

 The Federal Oil and Gas Leasing Reform Act of 1987 requires the BLM to offer land that is nominated by industry or the public for oil and gas leasing – provided leasing is an acceptable use of the land as identified in an resource management plan (RMP).
 The BLM is a multiple use agency.
 This means that in addition to managing for uses like recreation and livestock grazing, we also have to consider developing mineral resources such as oil and gas.
 Each BLM field office manages all resources under an RMP.
 The RMP outlines management decisions for the office such as allocating lands that are available for oil and gas leasing, and what restrictions will be placed on leases to protect sensitive resources.

 What is the process for oil and gas development?

-Each BLM field office manages its resources through a RMP, which identifies the lands that are available for oil and gas leasing, and any necessary restrictions to protect sensitive resources.
+Each BLM field office manages its resources through an RMP, which identifies the lands that are available for oil and gas leasing, and any necessary restrictions to protect sensitive resources.
 Decisions in an RMP are made through an open, public process.
 Typically, parcels in a lease sale have been nominated by the public based on what areas have previously been identified as open.
 Oil and gas lease sales are held quarterly each year.
 Once an area is nominated, the BLM initiates an environmental assessment to inform its decision to offer the lease in an upcoming sale or hold the lease for further analysis.
 If parcels are leased, the lease holder must apply for a permit before drilling can occur.
 That permit is subject to a public planning process, requiring site-specific analysis and public comment.
-Further resource protections, known as Conditions of Approval, can be applied to the permit at this time.
+Further resource protections, known as Conditions of Approval or Lease Notices, can be applied to the permit at this time.